NullDev/nulldev.org/blog/posts/random-math-facts.md

 - The derivative of an odd function is an even function.
 - A matrix and its transpose have the same rank.
 - A midpoint convex function is not necessarily convex, but a strictly midpoint convex function is strictly convex.
 - A set is convex iff its indicator function is a convex function.
-(Indicator function is infinite off the set.)
+(Indicator function is infinite off the set).
 - Every C¹ differential structure on a manifold can be uniquely smoothed to a C^∞ differential structure.
 - The Hilbert transform is an anti-involution, i.e. H(H(u)) = -u.
 - Jacobi elliptic functions have two singularities of order 1 inside the fundamental parallelogram.